micropython/micropython/docs/workflows.md

 connection, the central device can discover two default services.
 One for file transfer and one for CircuitPython specifically that includes serial characteristics.

+To change the default BLE advertising name without (or before) running user code, the desired name can be put in the `/.env` file.
+The key is `CIRCUITPY_BLE_NAME`.
+It's limited to approximately 30 characters depending on the port's settings and will be truncated if longer.

 ### File Transfer API

 CircuitPython uses [an open File Transfer API](https://github.com/adafruit/Adafruit_CircuitPython_BLE_File_Transfer)